ashwinath/money-tracker-telegram/README.md

-reim | Amount to be reimbursed, usually paying first using CC and friends paying back later. shared reim | Amount to be reimbursed, usually paying first using CC and taking from shared account. special shared reim | Amount to be reimbursed, usually paying first using CC and taking from shared account, not counting into regular spend. shared | Amount that is shared but other party had paid first special shared | Amount that is shared but other party had paid first and it's a one off thing own | Regular type of spending for ownself. special own | Amount that is spent for myself but special events.
-Tithe | Amount given to parents
-Credit Card | Amount paid using credit card
-Tax | Amount paid to the tax man
-Insurance | Amount spent for insurance
+reim | Amount to be reimbursed, usually paying first using CC and friends paying back later. shared reim | Amount to be reimbursed, usually paying first using CC and taking from shared account. special shared reim | Amount to be reimbursed, usually paying first using CC and taking from shared account, not counting into regular spend. shared | Amount that is shared but other party had paid first. special shared | Amount that is shared but other party had paid first and it's a one off thing. own | Regular type of spending for ownself. special own | Amount that is spent for myself but special events. tithe | Amount given to parents. cc | Amount paid using credit card. tax | Amount paid to the tax man. insurance | Amount spent for insurance.

 ### Classification